Jimmy Garoppolo's first start with 49ers provides a win -- and some hope

 CHICAGO -- Jimmy Garoppolo's first game as the San Francisco 49ers' starting quarterback wasn't perfect.
-In fact, there's a whole lot of room for improvement for both Garoppolo and the Niners offense moving forward.
+In fact, there's a whole lot of room for improvement for both Garoppolo and the Niners' offense moving forward.

 But while the Niners didn't exactly light up the scoreboard despite a dominant statistical edge, Garoppolo was good enough to steer San Francisco to the points needed for its second win of the season, a 15-14 victory over the Chicago Bears on Sunday at Soldier Field.

-With Garoppolo standing tall in a generally clean pocket, the Niners offense had a much different look than it had for most of the season.
+With Garoppolo standing tall in a generally clean pocket, the Niners' offense had a much different look than it had for most of the season.
 Garoppolo made quick, timely decisions and repeatedly delivered accurate passes at every level of the defense.

-Never was that more evident than on the offense's final drive, as Garoppolo and the Niners took over at their 18-yard line and calmly put together a 14-play, 86-yard drive that chewed up 5:23 off the clock and ended with the go-ahead field goal with eight seconds remaining.
+Never was that more evident than on the 49ers' final drive, as they took over at their 18-yard line and calmly put together a 14-play, 86-yard drive that chewed 5:23 off the clock and ended with the go-ahead field goal with eight seconds remaining.
 Garoppolo found rookie wideout Trent Taylor on third-and-9 from San Francisco's 49 to get to Chicago's 18 and set up kicker Robbie Gould's 24-yard field goal to end it.

 It was a fitting end for Garoppolo and Gould, both of whom have ties to Chicago, as Garoppolo grew up in the area and Gould is the Bears' all-time leading scorer.
 Gould converted all five of his field goal tries to account for all of the Niners' scoring.